merciremi/remicodes/_drafts/how-rails-integrates-minitest.md

   - Because Rails is bullish on the vanilla Minitest syntax and did not want to port the Spec syntax?

 If you were one of the contributors who worked on this part of Rails, I'd love to know!

+You might have noticed several things in my initial test:
+- Why not use `let` instead of `before | setup`?
+I used contrived examples for clarity.
+Usually, I'd use `let` for instantiating data and `before` for additional setup like authentification, stubbing, etc...
+- Despite using `Minitest::Spec`, my test class still uses the Rails-styled inheritance – `class CustomerIdentificationTest < ActionDispatch::IntegrationTest` – instead of the `describe CustomerIdentification do` syntax one could expect.
+This is because I haven't setup `Minitest::Spec` properly.
+But this will be a ~~bug~~ story for another post.

 Well, that was quite the rabbit hole!
 I now know the why behind [some of the gotchas]({{site.url}}/more-minitest-spec/) I'd written previously.